GameServerManagers/LinuxGSM-Docs/Rust.md

 ### Rusty
 * Server RCON administration tool http://oxidemod.org/resources/rusty-server-rcon-administration-tool.53/

-## Rust Server with LGSM Video tutorial
+## Rust Server with LinuxGSM Video tutorial

 Here is a quick tour of Rust special features, and install guide for Rust and Oxide.

 https://www.youtube.com/watch?v=6GaoyPeN71g

-If you need more help, here is a video that shows a bit more into depth how to use LGSM, how the directory structure works, it also explains the basics of a Rust Server and other stuff, that's why it's 20 minutes long, otherwise, if you're experienced, you can get your server up and running in around 5 minutes without any mods.
+If you need more help, here is a video that shows a bit more into depth how to use LinuxGSM, how the directory structure works, it also explains the basics of a Rust Server and other stuff, that's why it's 20 minutes long, otherwise, if you're experienced, you can get your server up and running in around 5 minutes without any mods.

 https://www.youtube.com/watch?v=eFH9Qj-hUOM

-# LGSM Tutorial
+# LinuxGSM Tutorial

 ## 0) Make sure you have all the dependencies